-Tax Receivable Agreement - As of December 31, 2022, the Company estimates the contractual obligations related to the Tax Receivable Agreement to be \$71,586.
-The Company expects to pay to the counterparties to the Tax Receivable Agreement \$10,417 within one year or less, \$20,290 in one to three years, \$16,497 in three to five years and \$24,382 after five years.
+Tax Receivable Agreement - As of December 31, 2023, the Company estimates the contractual obligations related to the Tax Receivable Agreement to be \$63,335.
+The Company expects to pay to the counterparties to the Tax Receivable Agreement \$10,522 within one year or less, \$19,204 in one to three years, \$14,117 in three to five years and \$19,492 after five years.

 Other Commitments - The Company has a commitment for contingent consideration related to the purchase of the outstanding Class R Interests of Private Capital Advisory L.P. from employees of the RECA business in 2021.
-The Company's consideration for this transaction included contingent cash consideration which will be settled in 2024.
-The remaining contingent consideration had a fair value of \$6,119 and \$20,587 as of December 31, 2022 and 2021, respectively, \$1,083 of which is included within Other Current Liabilities on the Consolidated Statement of Financial Condition as of December 31, 2022, and the remainder of which is included within Other Long-term Liabilities on the Consolidated Statement of Financial Condition as of December 31, 2022.
+Consideration for this transaction includes contingent cash consideration which is due to be settled in early 2024.
+The Company paid \$1,365 of this contingent cash consideration in 2023.
+The fair value of the remaining contingent consideration is \$2,023 as of December 31, 2023, which is included within Payable to Employees and Related Parties on the Company's Consolidated Statements of Financial Condition, and \$6,119 as of December 31, 2022, \$1,083 of which was included within Other Current Liabilities and the remainder of which was included within Other Long-term Liabilities on the Company's Consolidated Statements of Financial Condition.
 The amount of contingent consideration to be paid is dependent on the RECA business achieving certain revenue performance targets.
 See Note 16 for further information.